 Both are included and much more on the DVD:

 OBSESSION - A Tribute to Bernard Herrmann

 Radio Tributes (1940s-1990s)

-For the 75th anniversary, there is a special CD available with music from both CITIZEN KANE and THE DEVIL AND DANIEL WEBSTER, from several radio programs with film music critic, Roger Hall:
+For the 75th anniversary, there is a special CD with over one hour from both CITIZEN KANE and THE DEVIL AND DANIEL WEBSTER, on several radio programs with film music critic, Roger Hall:

 This special CD is titled: